Massolari/reddit_to_telegram/README.md

 # You can get this by creating a bot with @BotFather
 TELEGRAM_TOKEN=
 ```

-3. Copy the `bridges.example.json` file to `bridges.json` and fill in the values for the subreddits and channels you want to bridge:
+2. Create the file `bridges.json` and fill in the values for the subreddits and channels you want to bridge:
 ```json
 [
   {